 So you’re ready to ‘crawl’ with data collaboration, but how do you facilitate data-driven innovation with a startup?
 Such partnerships often require months of preparation.
 Both parties will need to meet key stakeholders, set relationships, and start building the trust needed for collaboration.
 For data projects, they will need to find a way to safely license and exchange data between the two organizations.

-A platform like Senate allows all the complexities of external data sharing to be managed and controlled in a single location and platform.
+The Data Sandbox allows all the complexities of external data sharing to be managed and controlled in a single location and platform.
 Using this technology, external developers could participate in innovation events such as hackathons within days rather than weeks; or your enterprise could build a pipeline of projects to rapidly evaluate hundreds of startup capability partners.
 In all cases, data-driven innovation and insights can be derived far more quickly.

 Protect both parties with legal agreements and data licenses